astronomer/airflow-guides/guides/connections.md

 ## Airflow connection essentials

 A connection in Airflow is a set of configurations containing the information necessary to send requests to the API of an external tool.
-Which information a connection needs to contain will vary based on which tool you are connecting to.
+The information a connection needs to contain will vary based on which tool you are connecting to.

-Each connection is associated with a unique `conn_id`, which can be provided to operators needing a connection.
+Each connection is associated with a unique `conn_id`, which can be provided to operators requiring a connection.

-Under the hood connections use Airflow [hooks](https://www.astronomer.io/guides/what-is-a-hook/) to send API requests.
-Many hooks to connect to external tools will have to be added to core Airflow by installing a provider package.
-The easiest way to find provider packages is by browsing the [Astronomer Registry](https://registry.astronomer.io/).
+Under the hood, Airflow [hooks](https://www.astronomer.io/guides/what-is-a-hook/) use connections to authenticate to external systems in order to send API requests.
+Most hooks that require connections are part of provider packages, which can be discovered on the [Astronomer Registry](https://registry.astronomer.io/).

-For example to be able to use a connection of the 'Connection Type' `Amazon S3` Airflow will need to be able to use the `S3Hook` which is part of the [Amazon provider](https://registry.astronomer.io/providers/amazon).
+For example, the `S3Hook`, which is part of the [Amazon provider (https://registry.astronomer.io/providers/amazon), requires a connection of the type `Amazon S3`.

-Astro CLI users can simply add the provider to the `packages.txt` file as shown in the example below.

-> **Note**: You can use hooks directly within your DAG code as shown in [Hooks 101](https://www.astronomer.io/guides/what-is-a-hook/).

 ## Define connections in the UI

-To define a connection using the Airflow UI click on the **Admin** in the navigation bar and select **Connections**.
+The most common way of defining a connection is using the Airflow UI.
+Click on the **Admin** in the navigation bar and select **Connections**.

 ![Connections seen from the DAG view](https://assets2.astronomer.io/main/guides/connections/DAGview_connections.png)